rocky/p5-B-DeparseTree/doc/demo-notes.md

 When we can find the child node as a placeholder in its parent, the underline is '-'.
 However when we can't, but we have found it unambigously by doing a string search of one text within another we use ~.
-[We should also use a different symbol for artificially created position |.
+We also use a different symbol for artificially created position |.